koellcode/couchdb-design-putter/README.md

 your view file must export a map or a reduce function (or both) otherwhise it will be ignored

+# note
+it works only with node.js 6.x

 [![Build Status](https://travis-ci.org/koellcode/couchdb-design-putter.svg?branch=master)](https://travis-ci.org/koellcode/couchdb-design-putter)